aspecsWeb/nanosights-demos/webpack-demo/README.md

 ### NanoCustom

-Requires an extra step for TypeScript to recognize the module.
+Requires additional steps for TypeScript to recognize the module and locate the `track` function.

 #### Install package